Pressure builds on Rutgers after coach fired over abuse

-NEWARK, New Jersey (Reuters) - Thirty-one Rutgers University faculty members have demanded the resignation of the college’s president, and the New Jersey state assembly speaker has proposed public hearings into the abuse of players by former men’s basketball coach Mike Rice.
+NEWARK, New Jersey (Reuters) - Thirteen Rutgers University faculty members have demanded the resignation of the university’s president, and the New Jersey state assembly speaker has proposed public hearings into the abuse of players by former men’s basketball coach Mike Rice.

 The faculty members sent a letter to the Board of Trustees on Wednesday demanding the resignation of President Robert Barchi, alleging the school had hidden facts about Rice for months and fired him only after videos, showing him abusing players verbally and physically at practices, were made public.